Mjoel54/plant-app/README.md

    WHERE origin/mitch-updates is the remote branch AND mitch-updates is the local branch

+### Push Updates

-5. Git add
+1. Git add

-6. Git commit
+1. Git commit

-7. Push changes to the correct remote branch
+1. Push changes to the correct remote branch

    ```
    git push origin <branch-name>
    ```

    Example: On my local computer I use git push origin mitch-updates
    This will push changes to the remote mitch-updates branch

-8. Select the target branch in Github
+1. Select the target branch in Github
    ![alt text](image.png)

-9. Create the pull request
+1. Create the pull request

-10. In the dev branch create a pull request with updates from the `name-updates` branch
+1. In the dev branch create a pull request with updates from your `name-updates` branch

+### Pull Updates

+1.

 ## Credits

+This application was created by Gabriel, Robbie & Mitch

 ## License